RED LIGHT CAMERAS

 B. "Order granting defendant's motion for monetary sanctions."

-FYT mentions the Best Evidence Rule several times but does not discuss it at any length, nor do the 10th or 11th editions index it.
+FYT mentions the Best Evidence Rule several times but does not discuss it at any length, and only the 12th Edition indexes it.

 E: Defenses